MelbourneDeveloper/ioc_container/README.md

 ## Async Initialization
 You can do initialization work when instantiating an instance of your service.
 Just use `addAsync()` or `addSingletonAsync()`.
 When you need an instance, call the `getAsync()` method instead of `get()`.

-If you need to instantiate an async singleton that could throw an error, use `getAsyncSafe()`.
+If you need to instantiate an async singleton that could throw an error, you can use `getAsyncSafe()`.
 This method does not store the singleton or any sub-dependencies until it awaits successfully.
 But it does allow reentrancy, so you must guard against calling it multiple times in parallel.
-You don't need `getAsyncSafe()` inside your factories because no failed initialization will be stored.
-Use `getAsyncSafe()` when you need to await an app initialization singleton outside of the factory.
+Be aware that this may happen even if you only call this method in a single location in your app.
+You may need a an async lock.

 Use this approach with the [retry package](https://pub.dev/packages/retry) to add resiliency to your app.
 Check out the [Flutter example](https://github.com/MelbourneDeveloper/ioc_container/blob/f92bb3bd03fb3e3139211d0a8ec2474a737d7463/example/lib/main.dart#L74) that displays a progress indicator until the initialization completes successfully.

 ```dart
 final builder = IocContainerBuilder()